Skip to content

 Check Today’s St. Louis Mortgage Rates

-The latest 2026 market data suggests a “Selective Market”.
-While inventory is rising, turnkey homes in desirable school districts continue to see multiple offers.
+The latest May 2026 data reflects a highly active market.
+While total sales volume is expanding year-over-year, turnkey homes in desirable school districts continue to see rapid turnover.

-Median Days on Market 52 – 53 Days Stabilizing
+Median Days on Market 52 Days (12-Mo.
+Rolling) Varies by County

 Market Dynamics: What’s Driving St. Louis?